 A resident (with its registered office or place of effective management in Slovenia) is a person taxable for all income that has its source in or outside the Republic of Slovenia (taxation on worldwide income).

-A taxable person that is a non-resident (whose registered office or place of effective management is not in Slovenia) is obliged to pay taxes on all income that has its source in the Republic of Slovenia, meaning all income generated through activities within a business unit or via a business unit in the Republic of Slovenia, as well as other income that might be generated in the Republic of Slovenia.
+A taxable person that is a non-resident (whose registered office or place of effective management is not in Slovenia) is obliged to pay taxes on all income that has its source in Slovenia, meaning all income generated through activities within a business unit or via a business unit in Slovenia, as well as other income that might be generated in Slovenia.
 A business unit is considered as being the place of business, i.e. the place in or through which the non-resident’s activities and/or business in Slovenia are conducted in whole or in part.
 A business unit may be an office, subsidiary, factory, workshop, mine, quarry etc. or a construction site, assembly plant or other similar project lasting more than 12 months.

-The general corporate tax rate in 2019 is 19%.
-The special tax rate of 0% is used for investment funds and pension funds if they fulfil the conditions defined by law.
+The general corporate tax rate in 2020 is 19%.
+The special tax rate of 0% is used for investment funds and pension funds if they meet the conditions defined by law.

 The tax base for corporate income tax is profit (excess of revenues over legally approved expenses in the annual profit and loss statement).